moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 }
 ```

-- [`sub`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.2): The subject of the token, represented as a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids).
+- `sub`: Represents the token subject as a [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids).
-- [`exp`](https://datatracker.ietf.org/doc/html/rfc7519#section-4.1.4): The expiration time of the token (defaults to the maximum duration of a CI job).
+- `exp`: The token's expiration time, typically tied to the maximum duration of the CI job.
-- [`scope`](https://datatracker.ietf.org/doc/html/rfc8693#name-scope-scopes-claim): The permissions associated with the token.
-See the [Permissions](#permissions) section for a detailed list.
+- `scope`: Defines the permissions associated with the token.
+These are bound to specific resources, identified by their Global ID.

-  - Each key represents a permission, with an array of resources identified by their [Global ID](https://docs.gitlab.com/ee/api/graphql/#global-ids).
-  - Initially supported resource types include `gid://gitlab/Project/<id>`, `gid://gitlab/Group/<id>`, `gid://gitlab/Ci::Pipeline/<id>`, and `gid://gitlab/Ci::Build/<id>`.
+### Example: JWT Token Generation

-Below is an example demonstrating how to generate a JWT token using a
+Below is an example demonstrating how to generate a JWT token using the defined
-standardized JWT payload.
-The permission names correspond to the abilities
-defined in the `Declarative Policy` file for each resource specified in the
-permissions array.
+JWT payload:

 ```ruby
 jwt = ::Authz::Token.jwt(subject: job, permissions: {